xanderhendriks/rpi-embedded-target-action-runner/README.md

 To manually run the pipeline on your branch go to the actions page and press the **Run workflow** button:

 ![Github actions 7](images/Github_actions_7.png)

+## Add unit test
+# Execute locally
+Start a docker in the repo's root directory: `docker run -it --rm --name ccputest -v ${PWD}:/workarea xanderhendriks/cpputest:1.0`

+Inside the docker run the following commands:
+- `cd /workarea/unit_test/crc`
+- `mkdir build`
+- `cmake ..`
+- `make`

+The test output indicates that one of the checks in in the CRC unit test is failing.
+Fix the test by updating the expected crc value

+# Execute in Github actions
+Add the unit test job in between the build and release jobs:

+    unit-test:
+      needs: analyse-code
+      name: Unit test
+      runs-on: ubuntu-20.04
+      container:
+        image: xanderhendriks/cpputest:1.0
+      steps:
+        - name: Checkout the repository
+          uses: actions/checkout@v4.1.7
+        - name: Build and run unit test
+          run: |
+            cd unit_test/crc
+            mkdir build
+            cd build
+            cmake ..
+            make
+        - name: Publish Test Report
+          uses: mikepenz/action-junit-report@v4
+          if: success() || failure() # always run even if the previous step fails
+          with:
+            report_paths: 'unit_test/*/build/tests/cpputest_*.xml'

+And update the release to wait for both the build and the unit test execution:

+    release:
+      needs: [unit-test, build-sample-application]

 # Setup the Github action runner on the RPi
 ## Preparing the SD Card